LordVGames/Unofficial-ReVanced-Desktop-Installer/README.md

 ## Dependencies

-The script is only dependent on 1 module, that being [PSWriteColor](https://www.powershellgallery.com/packages/PSWriteColor).
+The script is dependent on only 1 PowerShell module, that being [PSWriteColor](https://www.powershellgallery.com/packages/PSWriteColor).
 If it hasn't already been installed, the script will ask if it's OK to install it for you.

+You'll also need to have `adb.exe` in the same folder as the script files.

 ## Usage